untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 ### Progressive Gaussian splat streaming

-Use `.progressive(...)` when the Gaussian asset has been baked into multiple `.untoldgs` tiers.
-The engine loads the coarsest tier first, then swaps in finer resident tiers as the camera gets closer.
+Use `.progressive(...)` with `setEntityGaussianStreaming` when you want tile-driven load/unload behavior plus the same coarse-to-fine refinement described above.

 Progressive tier filenames must follow this pattern: